 can Hormone THerapy Help me?

-If you’re experiencing symptoms such as brain fog, low sex drive, vaginal dryness, sleeping difficulties, weight gain or mood swings, hormone therapy may be very helpful.
+Symptoms such as pelvic pain, low sex drive, vaginal dryness, sleeping difficulties, weight gain, or mood swings are all common in new moms.
+Hormone therapy may be very helpful to providing the relief you’re looking for.

 Most of us know that hormones directly impact sex drive and general sexual functioning.
 But did you know that hormones can also affect your mood, appetite, sleep patterns, memory and general mental health?
 That’s why it’s crucial to make sure you have the right amounts of the right kinds of hormones.